 You may read how easy juniper bonsai care is.
 However, like any bonsai they are easy, if you know how.

-Growing them indoors is possible, but definitely more complicated, and not recommended.
+Growing them indoors is possible, but definitely much more complicated, and not recommended.

 Junipers should be kept moist but not soaking wet.
 They even like to dry out a little between waterings.
 If you have fast draining soil, watering should not be a problem.